Site Map

 Cysticercosis

 Cysticercosis is an infection by a parasite called Taenia solium (T solium).
-It is a pork tapeworm that creates cysts in different areas in the body.
+It is a pork tapeworm that creates cysts in different areas of the body.

 Images